-The information distributed under this initiative helps seafarers stay safe and healthy when travelling and on board giving guidance on eating healthily, staying fit and taking care of physical and mental wellbeing.
+The information distributed under the SHIP initiative helps seafarers stay safe and healthy when travelling and on board giving guidance on eating healthily, staying fit and taking care of physical and mental wellbeing.

 More information on this programme can be found at our dedicated page.